ESP32 Web Server Control Servo motor with Arduino IDE

 }

-Before explaining the code inside the loop function, we will explain HTML part of this code which we have used inside the main function.
-This HTML part of code is used to create slider and web page layout.
+Before explaining the code inside the loop function, we will explain the HTML part of this code, which we have used inside the main function.
+This HTML part of the code is used to create the slider and web page layout.

 Creating a Web page

-The following code is used for an HTML page.
-This web page is responsible for making a range slider and updating the web page automatically.
-If you are just a beginner with HTML and CSS, you can visit this website to learn the basics of HTML and CSS.
+This HTML web page is responsible for making a range slider and updating the web page automatically.
+If you are not familiar with HTML and CSS, you can visit this website to learn the basics of HTML and CSS.
+The following code is used for an HTML page:

 <!DOCTYPE html>